The most common shockable rhythms associated with cardiac arrest are pulseless ventricular tachycardia and ventricular fibrillation.

 The overall survival from cardiac arrest, especially unwitnessed, is poor and, among early survivors, is fraught with complications of many organ systems due to ischaemic injury (i.e., multisystem organ failure).

+This topic covers cardiac arrest in adults.
 Sudden cardiac arrest is a sudden state of circulatory failure due to a loss of cardiac systolic function.
-It is the result of 4 specific cardiac rhythm disturbances: ventricular fibrillation (VF), pulseless ventricular tachycardia (VT), pulseless electrical activity, and asystole.
+It is the result of 4 specific cardiac rhythm disturbances: ventricular fibrillation, pulseless ventricular tachycardia (VT), pulseless electrical activity, and asystole.
 Torsades de pointes is a sub-group of polymorphic VT in patients with an underlying prolonged QT interval, sometimes related to hypomagnesaemia.